GTC SBB FreeSurf.

 1. Subject matter and area of validity.

-These General Terms and Conditions (GTC) of Swiss Federal Railways (SBB AG), CH-3000 Bern 65, Switzerland, govern the use of SBB FreeSurf by customers.
+These GTC of Swiss Federal Railways (SBB AG), CH-3000 Bern 65, Switzerland, govern the use of SBB FreeSurf by customers.

 2. Description of service and costs.

-The quality of the connection is based on network quality of the customer’s mobile network provider (Salt or Sunrise).
-In providing its service, SBB AG cannot guarantee the quality of data transmission, speed of data transmission or fault-free operation, as these are directly influenced by circumstances over which SBB AG has no or only limited influence.
+The quality of the connection depends on the network quality of the customer’s mobile network provider and the individual contract concluded between the customer and his/her mobile network provider.
+In providing its service, SBB AG does not guarantee the quality of data transmission, speed of data transmission or fault-free operation, as these are directly influenced by circumstances over which SBB AG has no or only limited influence.

-Customers have no guarantee that the SBB FreeSurf service will be provided on a certain train.
-SBB AG has the right to block access to SBB FreeSurf at any time without giving a reason.
-Free use of FreeSurf is only guaranteed if the connection is set up and secured in the train.
+Customers have no guarantee that the SBB FreeSurf service will be available on any given train.
+In particular, SBB AG has the right to block access to SBB FreeSurf at any time without giving a reason.
+Free use of FreeSurf is only guaranteed after a connection has been established on the train, secured, and confirmed to the customer by an SMS message from the mobile network provider.

 3. Duties and responsibilities of the customer.

-The customer is not permitted to misuse the SBB FreeSurf, i.e. contrary to the agreement or in an illegal manner, e.g. to operate a server or to offer or make the use of this service available to third parties in return for payment or other benefits.
+The customer is not permitted to misuse SBB FreeSurf, i.e. in breach of the agreement or in an unlawful manner, e.g. to operate a server or to offer this service or make it available to third parties in return for payment or other benefits.

-Use of the Internet services is at the customer’s own risk.
+Internet services are used at the customer’s own risk.
 The customer bears sole responsibility for the security of his/her device (which he/she uses to access SBB FreeSurf).
 The customer has a duty to use the services provided by SBB AG appropriately and in compliance with the law.
-Furthermore, the GTC of the mobile network provider for the use of Internet services apply.
-If the customer produces publications on the Internet, he/she shall bear sole responsibility for their content.
+The contractual terms and conditions applicable between the mobile network provider and the customer (including any general terms and conditions of business) shall continue to apply without amendment, in particular with regard to the usage of internet services.
+The customer bears sole responsibility for any content published or opinions expressed on the internet.

-In case of breach of legal regulations or official orders, the customer shall release SBB AG from all claims brought by third parties against SBB AG as a result of these violations.
-In such cases, the customer shall be fully liable to recourse in respect of SBB AG.
+In the event of any breach by the customer of legal regulations or official orders, the customer shall release SBB AG from all claims brought by third parties against SBB AG as a result of these violations.
+In such an eventuality, the customer shall hold SBB AG fully harmless, and shall as a general matter be obliged to support SBB AG in good faith in defending against any unjustified claims.

 The customer assumes responsibility for ensuring that the device he/she uses and the software installed on it are free of viruses and other malware.
 The customer is also obliged to immediately deregister his/her device with SBB if it is sold, stolen or otherwise lost.
-To deregister his/her device, the customer should send an e-mail with his/her telephone number to email@example.comLink opens in new window.
-All registered devices (see also Section 4 Registration) are then deleted.
+It is possible for the customer to deregister by sending an email, indicating the telephone number, using the contact form on www.sbb.ch/freesurf.
+All registered devices (see also section 4 Registration) will be deregistered.

-In order to use the SBB FreeSurf, the customer must register his/her smartphone.
-Registration is valid for 12 months.
+The customer must register in order to use SBB FreeSurf (MSISDN/telephone number).
+Registration is open-ended.
+Registration is cancelled if no access occurs for six months.
 The system requires the customer to enter his/her mobile phone number.
 SBB AG reserves the right to request that individual customers or all customers re-register at any time.
-The first time he/she logs into the system, the customer will be asked to accept these GTC.
+The first time he/she logs into the system, the customer will be asked to read and accept these GTC.

 5. Data protection.